GOUPIL-Robin/c_rgTricks/README.md

 c_rgTricks
 ==========

-Some fun and tricky stuff I found in C/C++
+Some fun and tricky stuff I wrote years ago in C/C++